chenchenzi/chenzixu/content/resources/3asr/sr5.md

 The next step is to prepare an input transcription for each wordlist sound file.
 I recommend using the `.TextGrid` format when using MFA (`.txt` or `.lab` should work too).
+Here I demonstrate two options for the input TextGrids.
+{{< figure library="true" src="bora_input.png" title="Illustration of the Two options of Input TextGrids" style="width: 10%">}}

-Solution ❶ for the word list:
+#### Option ❶ for the word list transcription:

-The following Python script `create_input_tgs_from_wordlists.py` prepares the initial transcript files by creating a corresponding `.TextGrid` file for each audio recording, extracting the corresponding word from the word list, and writing it to a `word` tier.
+The following Python script `create_input_tgs_from_wordlists.py` prepares the initial transcript files by creating a corresponding `.TextGrid` file for each audio recording, extracting the corresponding word from the word list, and writing it to a `word` tier (see above figure, Tier 1).
 Note that the audio filenames are **neatly ordered** and correspond to the order of the word list.

 To use this Python script, we can do the following in your unix shell: